- Former Students

 Is my Biola-held loan (Perkins, Nursing, Biola, Hermann, Freeman-Aitken-Somerville, or Yates Institutional Loan) included in my school account balance?

-No, you will receive a separate account statement for your Biola loan account from ECSI, Biola's loan service agency.
-For information regarding one of the above loan types, please visit ECSI online at https://borrower.ecsi.net/ or contact ECSI at (888) 549-3274 (Biola's school code is RG).
+No, you will receive a separate account statement for your Biola loan account from Heartland ECSI, Biola's loan servicing agency.
+For information regarding one of the above loan types, please visit Heartland ECSI online at heartland.ecsi.net or contact Heartland ECSI at (888) 549-3274 (Biola's school code is RG).

 What if an item on my credit report does not agree with my original payment records?